yatt-code/reportly/docs/quick-start.md

 For more detailed instructions, see the [full Getting Started guide](./getting-started.md).

+For styling and CSS information, see the [Styling Guide](./specifications/ui/styling.md).

 ## 🔄 Development Workflow

 1. Pull latest changes: `git pull origin main`